Cliff Robertson: Columbia

 Robertson made his film debut in Picnic (1955), directed by Logan.
 Robertson played the role of William Holden's best friend – a part originated on stage by Paul Newman.
-Newman was under contract to Warner Bros when the film was being made and was then considered too big a star to reprise his stage performance.
-Logan's wife recommended Robertson after seeing him in a revival of Westeria Tree and the director remembered him from a Chicago production of Mister Roberts and so Robertson was cast.
+Newman was under contract to Warner Bros. when the film was being made and was then considered too big a star to reprise his stage performance.
+Logan's wife recommended Robertson after seeing him in a revival of The Wisteria Trees, and the director remembered him from a Chicago production of Mister Roberts.

-The film was a box office success and Robertson was promoted to Joan Crawford's co star in Autumn Leaves (1956), also at Columbia Pictures, playing her mentally unstable younger lover.
+The film was a box office success and Robertson was promoted to Joan Crawford's co-star in Autumn Leaves (1956), also at Columbia Pictures, playing her mentally unstable younger lover.
 This meant he had to pass up the chance to replace Ben Gazzara on Broadway in Cat on a Hot Tin Roof.
 However he did return to Broadway to appear in Orpheus Descending by Tennessee Williams, which only had a short run.

 Robertson went to RKO to make two films: The Naked and the Dead (1958), an adaptation of the famous novel, co-starring Aldo Ray; and The Girl Most Likely (1958), a musical – the last film made by RKO Studios.
 Robertson received superb reviews for Days of Wine and Roses on TV with Piper Laurie.

-He was in Columbia's Gidget (1959) appearing opposite Sandra Dee as the Big Kahuna.
+He was in Columbia's Gidget (1959), appearing opposite Sandra Dee as the Big Kahuna.
 It was popular and led to two sequels, neither of which Robertson appeared in.
 Less successful was a war film at Columbia, Battle of the Coral Sea (1959).

-Robertson had better luck on TV, appearing in "A Hundred Yards Over the Rim" and "The Dummy" for The Twilight Zone.
-He was the third lead in Paramount's All in a Night's Work (1961) and starred in Samuel Fuller's Underworld U.S.A.
-(1961) at Columbia.
-He also portrayed the villain Shame in Batman (1966).

-Robertson supported Esther Williams in The Big Show (1961).
+In 1961, he was the third lead in Paramount's All in a Night's Work, starred in Samuel Fuller's Underworld U.S.A. at Columbia, and supported Esther Williams in The Big Show.
 He had his first film hit since Gidget with Columbia's The Interns (1962).
 After supporting Debbie Reynolds in My Six Loves (1963), Robertson was President John F. Kennedy's personal choice to play him in 1963's PT 109.
 The film was not a success at the box office.

 More popular was Sunday in New York (1963), where Robertson supported Rod Taylor and Jane Fonda, and The Best Man where he was a ruthless presidential candidate.

 Robertson appeared in a popular war film 633 Squadron (1964) then supported Lana Turner in a melodrama, Love Has Many Faces (1965).
 In 1965 he said his contract with Columbia was for one film a year.